MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 Helsinki, Finland and Ashburn, Virginia.
 From what I can tell they have really good support but are a pretty new service, so just be careful.
 Also, you may run into issues with storage, I'm not sure if they allow high storage amounts.

-| [Aquatis](https://aquatis.host/minecraft-hosting/) : Aquatis charges $1.50 per GB of ram on Xeon E5-2600's for their Budget plan and $3 per GB of ram on
-i9-9900k's for their Premium plans.
-They offer locations in Texas and Germany for Budget and in Texas for Premium.
-I will say, about a year ago a friend ran a server on Aquatis and it was extremely laggy on the 4GB plan, Vanilla 1.13.2 running at around 12tps idle.
-I do not know if that was a one time thing/is fixed though as we abandoned Aquatis quick.

 | [Aternos](https://aternos.org/) : Aternos is a free Minecraft server host funded off of ads.
 They don't really release information like specs or location,
 but about a year ago a staff member said they run primarily off of Xeons/i7 processors (most likely 7700k) and from what I can tell they dedicate about
 1.5GB of ram to each server.
 They host in Europe as far as I am aware too.
 Do not expect any performance, there are thousands of servers running on Aternos